-ABOUT THIS GUIDE 1

-INTRODUCTION 1

-RELEVANT LEGISLATION 1

-FOOD BUSINESS LICENCE 2
+ntroduction

+Relevant Legislation

+icensee Obligations Food Business Licence

 What are my obligations as a licensable food business?

 What happens when my Food Business Licence expires?
-2 2
+6

 What do I need to do if I want to renovate or alter the food premises?
+6

 What do I need to do if I am selling my food business?
+7

 What do I do if I am closing my food business?
+7

 Can I get a replacement Food Business Licence?
+8

 When will my food business be inspected?
-4
+8

 How can I self assess my premises for compliance?
-4
+8

-If I have a mobile food business can I operate outside the Rockhampton Region?
+If I have a mobile food business can I operate outside the Rockhampton Region ?9

-FOOD SAFETY SUPERVISORS 5
+Food Safety Supervisors

 Do I need a food safety supervisor?
-5

 What does reasonably available mean?

 Do I have to notify Council about my food safety supervisor?
-5

-FOOD SAFETY PROGRAMS 6
+10

+Food Safety Programs

 What is a food safety program?
-6

 Do I need a food safety program?

 What must a food safety program contain?

 What are the benefits of a food safety program?
-7

 How do I develop a food safety program?
-7

 How do I get my food safety program accredited?

 What happens after my food safety program is accredited?
-7

 How do I find an approved auditor?

 What happens after an audit?

-FOOD SAFETY - FOOD HANDLING

-Receiving food
+Food Safety - Food Handling Receiving food

 Storing Food

+Processing Food

-Processing Food Thawing Food
+Thawing Food

 Cooking Food

 Cooling Food

 Reheating Food

 Displaying Food

-Food Packaging .12
+Food Packaging

-Transporting Food

-Disposing of Food

-Recalling Food.

-Alternative Methods of Compliance Thermometers and Temperature Monitoring

-Cross contamination

-FOOD SAFETY - SKILLS AND KNOWLEDGE

-What do skills and knowledge mean for your food business? .18 10

-What do staff and supervisors have to know?
-How do I make sure that staff have appropriate skills and knowledge?

-I'm Alert Food Safety Free Online Training Program

-Should I keep staff training records?

-· •